shaikayesha-sk/Product-Management-Learning-Journey/README.md

 # Product-Management-Learning-Journey
-This repository captures my Day 1 learning journey in Product Management, starting with foundational concepts such as the role of a Product Manager, product lifecycle, and roadmap planning.
-It also includes an overview of essential Product Management tools used for user analysis, development, collaboration, testing, and feedback collection.
+This repository documents my structured learning journey in Product Management, starting from foundational concepts and gradually progressing toward advanced product thinking and execution.
+The purpose of this repository is to demonstrate continuous learning, practical understanding, and a clear transition toward a product-focused career.

+The content is based on formal coursework, self-study, and applied understanding, with an emphasis on user-centric thinking, data-driven decision-making, and real-world product workflows.